SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 # Command Mapping {#command-mapping}

-EPP commands are mapped to RESTful EPP requests consisting out of four elements.
+EPP commands are mapped to RESTful EPP requests using four elements.

 1. Resource defined by a URL
 2. HTTP method to be used on the resource